Cookie Notice

 Facing our child’s education can be daunting for some parents who carry feelings of anxiety from their own schooldays.
 However, many parents are surprised to learn that teachers, especially new ones, are equally anxious about meeting parents!
 So the best way to approach is to be positive and remember you are working on the same team.

-It helps to do a little a little advance work to maximise this valuable time at Parent-Teacher Meetings.
+It helps to do a little advance work to maximise this valuable time at Parent-Teacher Meetings.
 Here are a few pointers that may help:

 1. Talk to your child.
 Let them know about the meeting and ask them if there is anything they would like you raise with their Teacher(s)